 Due to the capability of fast and precisely counting microorganisms, also very specifically, the Flow Cytometry is very suitable for process analyses in various applied systems.

-Just contact us and tell us about your requirements and problems.
+Please, just contact us and tell us about your requirements and problems.
 We will be glad to set up an individual concept for sampling and analysis for you.

 Assessment of aquatic impacts